Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 The audience fell silent while one of Gyotin’s Clan-brothers ascended the stage and delivered the remarks.
 A good summary of a bad week, really.
 He didn’t shy from anything that had happened, on Gao or among the Humans…but he had found a downy lining in it all.

 The next bit was surprising.
 A dark, heavily-built figure sat down to Daar’s right. “...Sorry I’m late, My Father.”
-He turned to look but he knew that distinctive scent instantly---
+He turned to look but he knew that distinctive scent instantl-

 Daar found himself tackling Thurrsto and keening somewhere between surprise, happiness, sadness…a lot of feelings, really.